 Instructions

-- Remove the membrane from the back of the ribs, then cut them into individual pieces.
+- Remove the membrane from the back of the ribs with a sharp knife, then cut them into individual pieces.

-- Coat ribs with your favorite BBQ seasoning or dry rub, making sure all sides are well covered.
+- Coat ribs with your favorite BBQ seasoning or dry rub, making sure the sides of the ribs are well covered.

-- Place the ribs directly on the grill grates and smoke at 275°F until they reach an internal temperature of 165°F, about 1 to 1 ½ hours.
+- Place seasoned ribs directly on the grill grate and smoke at 275°F until they reach an internal temperature of 165°F, about 1 to 1 ½ hours.
+If using a charcoal grill, set over indirect heat.

-- Transfer the ribs to a disposable aluminum pan.
-Add cubed butter, sprinkle brown sugar on top, and drizzle with honey and BBQ sauce.
+- Transfer the ribs to a baking sheet or disposable aluminum pan.
+Add pats of butter, sprinkle brown sugar on top, and drizzle with honey and your favorite barbecue sauce.

 - Gently toss ribs to ensure they’re evenly coated with the sauce mixture.